The strong coupling constant: State of the art and the decade ahead: Summary

-The discussion on this second point moved on to considering merging hadron collider data into global PDF analyses, namely including the inclusive hadron collider cross sections ($\ttbar$ and EW bosons at the LHC, and jets at HERA) directly into the global PDF\,$+\,\alphas$ fits.
+The discussion on this second point moved on to considering merging the results from hadron collider data and global PDF fits into the same $\alphasmZ$ category, at least before the inclusive hadron collider cross sections ($\ttbar$ and EW bosons at the LHC, and jets at HERA) are not directly into the global PDF\,$+\,\alphas$ fits.
 The hadron collider extractions use the $\alphasmZ$ dependence of the public PDF sets to derive the QCD coupling itself, but it was pointed out that this may not converge to the same result as a global PDF\,$+\,\alphas$ fit~\cite{Forte:2020pyp}.
 A complete merging of the ``DIS and PDF'' and ``hadron collider'' categories was seen as problematic, since in a global fit with many data sets the impact of a given data set is difficult to quantify.
 The ``Lagrange multiplier'' approach of the CT18 group is an advanced example of such studies.
 One improvement could be to combine a new data set with a PDF fit in order to constrain the PDFs, but report as main result only the obtained $\alphas$.
 An example of data sets for individual analysis, possibly together with a PDF fit, are ratios of jet production cross sections.
 A further problem of global analysis including specific data sets for $\alphas$ studies is the missing information on correlations of experimental uncertainties between data sets.
 In addition, the global PDF fits have an intrinsic theory theoretical uncertainty from missing higher-order terms, and any independent $\alphasmZ$ determination from inclusive cross sections (not used in the fit) provides also a useful cross-check.
-In any case, since updated PDF (or PDF\,$+\,\alphas$) sets are only released every $\sim$5 years, it was clear that keeping the independent measurements of the ``hadron collider'' $\alphas$ category of the PDG world-average is appropriate as long as those are not directly incorporated into the global PDF\,$+\alphas$ fits.\\
+In any case, since updated PDF (or PDF\,$+\,\alphas$) sets are only released every $\sim$5 years, it was clear that keeping the independent measurements of the ``hadron collider'' $\alphas$ category of the PDG world-average is appropriate as long as those are not directly incorporated into the global PDF\,$+\alphas$ fits.